afterofficeteam/payment-service-batch-2/README.md

-# ShopeeFun Product Service
+# ShopeeFun Payment Service

-This is a simple product service for ShopeeFun sprint project.
+This is a simple payment service for ShopeeFun sprint project.

 ## Developer Guide